News

 - Watch this playlist och youtube for videos on [**juiciness** and **game feel**](https://www.youtube.com/watch?v=216_5nu4aVQ&list=PLC9eBTPQrzDyMxFzEZ5zywi_49RSOyN_l)

-- Search literature for game user experience evaluation
+- Search literature for user experience evaluation on ease-of-use, pick-up-play and immersion

-- Pick a **simple game** for quick core implementation (puzzle games, math games..., word games and so forth)
+- Design a **simple game** implementation (puzzle games, math games..., word games and so forth) and spend more time on the game feel and the motivation design.

 ---